 A team of seasoned experts works quietly on the top floor overlooking one of Austin's high-tech intersections.
 The signs on neighboring buildings say Google, Microsoft, SAS, and Mighty Fine Burgers (winners of the Malcom Baldrige Award for Excellence).
-The team possesses more combined years experience of EDFacts and its many relatives and predecessors (PBDMI, CCD, OCR, etc.) as any other they know-having worked directly now with 10 SEAs to submit successfu EDFacts files.
+The team possesses more combined years experience of EDFacts and its many relatives and predecessors (PBDMI, CCD, OCR, etc.) as any other they know-having worked directly now with 10 SEAs to submit successful EDFacts files.
 Calls come in formally and informally daily asking advice on ETL, business rules, formatting, nuances about N or D, or whether an entity is an LEA or not.
 This isn't NCES.
-This is ESP's EDFacts Shared State Solution (ES3) development and support team-plus its Chief Architect, Steve King, who Lyncs in from Cheyenne.
+This is ESP's EDFacts Shared State Solution (ES3) development and support team-plus its Chief EDFacts Architect, Steve King, who Lyncs in from Oregon-formerly Wyoming.

 Steve inspired ES3, along with Glynn Ligon and Barbara Clements, who all knew there was a lot of duplicate effort going on learning changing rules and aligning local data to submission formats every cycle.
-Now that the concept is proven and ES3 is in production, Evangelina Mangino, Darrell Prather, Pierre van Eck, Rebecca Fanestiel, Jim Rife, Tuan Nguyen, Greg Palmer, Josh Goodman, Neetu Toor, Raj Dhanwada, and other names will be heard on partner calls implementing and enhancing ES3.
+Now that the concept is proven and ES3 is in production, Darrell Prather, Rebecca Fanestiel, Jim Rife, Kathleen Browning, Jessica Swafford, Tuan Nguyen, Josh Goodman, Raj Dhanwada, and other names will be heard on partner calls implementing and enhancing ES3.